cioran0/OSD_filter_CssGamma/README.md

 Demo of pure CSS filters (specifically SVG filters) for gamma (correction) in OSD.
 1.5 amplitude, 2.5 exponent, 0 offset (can be changed).
 Commented out values (.5, .5, 0 iirc) are for subtractive gamma correction on 20.dzi which gamma is too high.
 Pathology off of 20.dzi image from OSD user SinPool, tiles removed from this can download or replace.
+Credit me if you use this.

 ### Related resources:
 * Gamma Correction (involves math): https://en.wikipedia.org/wiki/Gamma_correction